What did Jesus really mean when He said, “Do not judge?”

 The eye is a very delicate part of the face.
 If you poke it by accident, you may suffer permanent blindness.
 Someone with a log in his eye cannot see clearly to remove the speck in someone else’s eye and if he tries to do it without first cleaning his eye, he might cause more damage to the other person’s eye.

 So Jesus is not saying that we are not to judge under any circumstances.
 He is saying we must consider our faults before considering the faults of others.
 Jesus is warning us not to make the same mistake the Pharisees made.
-He wants to make sure we are qualified to judge that’s why He said, “First take the log out of your own eye, then you will see clearly to take the speck out of your brother’s eye” (Matthew 7:5).
+He wants to make sure we are qualified to judge that’s why He said,First take the log out of your own eye, then you will see clearly to take the speck out of your brother’s eye” (Matthew 7:5).

 We as believers are to judge error and sin but in a gracious and nonjudgmental manner.

 It is very common for us to note how “terrible” some people’s behavior is, but fail to notice our own shortcomings.
 We often inflate and magnify the faults of others while at the same time underestimating our own.
-Jesus urges us to look at our self before we take a look at others.
-Before even attempting to correct someone else, we must first deal with any areas of disobedience in our life.
+Jesus urges us to look at ourselves before we take a look at others.
+Before even attempting to correct someone else, we must first deal with any areas of disobedience in our lives.
 Because if we are committing the same sin, we will be judged for it.

-Passing Final Judgment and Judging the Motives of Others
+Passing Final Judgment

-Matthew 7:1-2 says, “Do not judge or you too will be judged.
+Matthew 7:1-2 says,Do not judge or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”
 Jesus is saying we are not to pass final judgment because final judgment belongs to the Lord.
-It’s none of our business condemning others because God Himself can take care of that.
+It’s none of our business to condemn others because God Himself can take care of that.

-Jesus is referring to being judged at the “Judgment Seat of Christ.”
 We will all stand to be judged by God (1 Corinthians 5:10) in the future and He will be using the same standard of measurement we used to evaluate others when He evaluates us.
 It means if you are gracious in dealing with the failures and shortcomings of other people, you will also receive mercy when the Lord evaluates your life at the judgment seat of Christ (Matthew 5:7).

 A good example is when we try to determine whether a person is saved or not; whether he’s a true follower of Christ or not.
-When we hear that a brother or sister in the Lord who used to be on fire in the ministry suddenly stops coming to church, we are quick to say that he/she was not really saved to begin with.
+When we hear that a brother or sister in the Lord who used to be on fire in the ministry suddenly stops coming to church, we are quick to say that he/she was not really saved, to begin with.

 It is not for us to know that because that is between him and God.
 We have no business determining a person’s standing before the Lord.
 Yes, we do our part to share the gospel, we do our part to pray for them, but we must let God do His business of dealing with them.

 Another thing that we should avoid is judging the motives of others.
-Often times we are very quick to come to negative conclusions about others based on why we think they did something because we don’t see the entire picture, we only see the outside.
+Often we are very quick to come to negative conclusions about others based on why we think they did something because we don’t see the entire picture, we only see the outside.

 Closing Thoughts